cropped-Hero-Image-Fav22222bb.jpg

 Organization: My Voice Music, Portland, OR

-Ian Mouser and My Voice Music (Portland, OR) bring songwriting, recording and performance to lockdown facilities, such as mental health treatment and detention centers, to help young people heal.
+Ian Mouser (In Memoriam) and My Voice Music (Portland, OR) bring songwriting, recording and performance to lockdown facilities, such as mental health treatment and detention centers, to help young people heal.
 Ian founded My Voice Music (MVM) 11 years ago from his experiences as a youth counselor in a mental health facility.
 When he helped young people learn to play guitar and write songs, they became more engaged in school and their therapeutic outcomes improved.
 MVMʼs Community Outreach Program uses songwriting, recording and performance to help over 1,100 young people each year in mental health facilities, migration and juvenile detention centers and other residential programs heal.
 Its Artist Mentorship Program is based in a neighborhood studio that serves over 400 young people annually from all backgrounds through music classes, summer camps, an after-school drop-in program, and professional development opportunities.
 MVM’s team believes that music is uniquely effective in helping youth voice their experience, be heard, and realize their ability to impact their communities.
 MVM counters the effects of trauma by engaging young people as artists and poets with powerful stories to share.
 With its free neighborhood-based studio, MVM provides a safe space for young people to return to community life.
 MVM has codified its methods and is poised to share its practices across Oregon.
 The Lewis Prize will support MVM’s move into a larger community studio in East Portland and MVM’s statewide expansion.

 Infusion Awards